roberto1648/sampling-of-biased-physical-signals/README.md

 ### Load and transform the optimum inputs

 Will load the optimum inputs x$_0$ found above.
-After that will switch the inputs from a phase representation to the real and imaginary parts of a unitary amplitude complex exponential.
+After that will switch the inputs from a phase representation to the real and imaginary parts of a unitary complex exponential.
+This transformation is simply another valid representation of the physical mask used during laser pulse shaping.
 As a result the input shape goes from (64,) to (64, 2).
 Unlike a phase (which can take values from -$\infty$ to +$\infty$), the transformed array has bounded values (in the [-1, 1] interval) making it easier to sample.

 ```python